Music and Sound Production

 Modules

-This module gives students the opportunity to work on two seperate client led music production projects.
-The first will attend to an external brief relating directly to the students own aspirations (record production, film sound, composition, songwriting etc) whilst the second will expose them to the benefits of participating in teaching, community led or third sector ventures.
-Students are encouraged to engage with the ethos of a not for profit organisation and use their production skills to benefit the community at large.
-Lectures will introduce the terminology and workings of business environments to students before relating them to the specifics of the music and creative industries.
-Employment practices such as freelancing and workings of business environments are explored before relating them to the specifics of the music and creative industries.
-Students will also explore different strategies towards promoting their work in within these industrial contexts, and explore the ways in which contemporary musicians and artists navigate different audiences, clients and employers.
+Lectures in the second part of the module place employability at the core and will introduce the terminology and workings of business environments to students, before relating them to the specifics of the music and creative industries.
+Employment practices such as freelancing and self-employed business environments are explored, before devising individual business plans that relate to the learners’ individual music production interests within the broader creative arts industries.
+Students will also explore different strategies towards promoting their work within these industrial contexts and explore the ways in which contemporary musicians and artists navigate different audiences, clients and employers.
+Students will develop enhanced curriculum vitae in preparation for ongoing employment opportunities.

 Entry requirements